kormama1/seqknockoff/README.md

 ## How to use the package

-An .html vignette with introduction to package functionality is located in:
+An .html vignette with introduction to package can be previewed [here](https://htmlpreview.github.io/?https://github.com/kormama1/seqknockoff/blob/master/doc/seqknockoff-vignette.html).

-`seqknockoff/vignettes`

-and can be previewed [here](https://htmlpreview.github.io/?https://github.com/kormama1/seqknockoff/blob/master/doc/seqknockoff-vignette.html).

 ## Contact us